-Xiaomi is rapidly taking over the smartphone world with its budget devices.
-Dominating the Indian and Chinese markets, the company manages to deliver low-priced smartphones coupled with specs of a flagship device.
+Xiaomi is one of the leading smartphone manufacturers in the world smartphone world thanks to its affordable pricing.
+Dominating the Indian and Chinese markets, the company manages to deliver low-priced smartphones coupled with great specifications.

 What is Bloatware on Xiaomi Devices?